FAU-LAP/NOMAD-CAMELS/docs/source/doc/tutorials/quick_start_protocols.md

 ![img_23.png](img_23.png)\
 You can now run the protocol by confirming the configuration with `OK` and then pressing the `run` button.\
 ![img_24.png](img_24.png)\
-This should build the protocol (converts your recipe to a python script that uses [Bluesky](https://blueskyproject.io/) to orchestrate the measurement) and run it; resulting in information about the run in the log on the right side of the window.\
+This should build the protocol (converts your recipe to a Python script that uses [Bluesky](https://blueskyproject.io/) to orchestrate the measurement) and run it; resulting in information about the run in the log on the right side of the window.\
 ![img_25.png](img_25.png)

 This creates a HDF5 file in the location specified by the data saving location set in `Settings` and the user and sample name.
 This file contains all the read data and all the metadata known to CAMELS.
 With a simple HDF5 viewer like [H5web](https://h5web.panosc.eu/h5wasm) you can easily read and display the data.\